-E-Book Cengage Unlimited-Access (24 Months) ISBN: 9780357700051 - Available in the bookstore, you will only need one copy for all of your Diesel courses.
-(You must have ebook access to the course materials before the first week of classes are over.
-Failure to have your ebook access on the 2nd day of class will

-result in falling behind and missing critical assignments.
+Cengage Unlimited-Access (24 Months) ISBN: 9780357700051- Available in the bookstore, you will only need one copy for all of your Diesel courses.
+(You must have e-book access to the course materials before the first week of classes are over.
+Failure to have your e-book access on the 2nd day of class will result in falling behind and missing critical assignments.
 If prolonged you will not be able to continue and may be dropped from this course.)

 Tools per provided list.
 Notebook (quality, you will be using it in the lab.
 One may be shared across all of your DST classes.)
 Writing utensils.
 Safety Glasses.

-Safety Work Gloves (Cut Level 2 or better)

 Safety Toe Shoes.
 (Will be worn everyday regardless of whether in a classroom or in the Lab area/Maintenance Bay.
-Anything less than Safety Toe Shoes will result in dismissal for the day and will be counted as an absence.)

-Pocket Knife (not a box cutter).
+Anything less than safety toed shoes will result in dismissal for the day and will be counted as an absence.)
+ANSI Cut Level 3 Gloves Pocket Knife (not a box cutter).